marekkacprzak/nott3chat/README.md

 dotnet publish/NotT3ChatBackend.dll --urls http://0.0.0.0:5555
 ```

-> A few warnings:
+> A few warnings / notes:
-> 1. We use MemoryCache right now for synchronization, we will use Redis in the future but this means that it only works on a single server instance, no load balancer.
+> 1. We use MemoryCache right now for synchronization; a future version will use Redis for multi-instance scale-out.
-> 2. Cors policy right now is any domain allowed, feel free to change it yourself.
+> 2. CORS + CSRF: In development localhost:5173 is allowed; in production set `Cors:AllowedOrigins` accordingly.
+A double-submit cookie pattern (`XSRF-TOKEN` cookie + `X-CSRF-TOKEN` header) protects state-changing endpoints.
-> 3. The password requirements are very minimal, feel free to change it yourself.
+> 3. Password requirements are intentionally minimal for demo purposes—tighten them for real deployments.

 ### 2. Launching the Frontend